Enrichment functions

 beta.linkanalysis

-beta.linkanalysis(input: Link) → LinkAnalysisOutput
+beta.linkanalysis(input: Link | URL) → LinkAnalysisOutput

 LinkAnalysis analyzes a link and classifies them as benign or suspicious.
 The service sends suspicious URLs to a headless browser which resolves the effective URL and collects a screenshot.
 The screenshot is sent to an object detection model to detect brand logos, buttons, and input forms.
 We chose Phishpedia, an Open Source object detection project as our baseline model architecture.